 Senate Policy: 42-97, Credit by Portfolio Assessment

 1. The enrolled student assesses whether the option for obtaining credit by portfolio assessment is appropriate to pursue.
-The student considers information about the academic intent of this option, what are academic expectations in constructing a portfolio of prior learning, and how to petition for obtaining credit by portfolio assessment.
-The student should consult with the adviser as appropriate.
+The student considers the academic intent of this option, the academic expectations in constructing a portfolio of prior learning, and the petition process for obtaining credit by portfolio assessment.
+The student should consult with an academic adviser as appropriate.

 Information on credit by portfolio assessment purposes, availability, and processes is to be made available to students, advisers, and academic units through collaborative efforts of the Undergraduate Admissions Office, Division of Undergraduate Studies, Center for Adult Learner Services, and Distance Education.
 Access to this information is to be made available via websites for each of these offices.
 Advisers will provide guidance on the steps necessary to construct a portfolio providing evidence of prior learning that meets academic quality expectations.